Inno-MT-CoMonSENSE-Project/arduino_loRa/MQTT-to-MongoDB/README.md

 Clone the repository and modify following files:

   - Update dependencies in **package.json** to versions of MQTT and MongoDB you are using.
-  - Update the configuration for MQTT and MongoDB in **config.js** based on your setup
+  - Update the configuration for MQTT and MongoDB in **config.js** based on your setup.

 Run **server.js**
 ```shell